AnomalyFi/alto/README.md

 * [inspector](./inspector/README.md): Inspect `alto` activity.
 * [types](./types/README.md): Common types used throughout `alto`.

-## Licensing

-This repository is dual-licensed under both the [Apache 2.0](./LICENSE-APACHE) and [MIT](./LICENSE-MIT) licenses.
-You may choose either license when employing this code.

 ## Support

 If you have any questions about `alto`, we encourage you to post in [GitHub Discussions](https://github.com/commonwarexyz/monorepo/discussions).
 We're happy to help!